 Once assembled, each NGR train travelled via cargo vessel from the Port of Mumbai to the Port of Brisbane, and was then hauled to the NGR Maintenance Centre at Wulkuraka.

 Queensland Rail staff operate the NGR trains.

 The NGR trains are maintained, serviced and repaired by Qtectic at the purpose-built NGR Maintenance Centre at Wulkuraka, west of Ipswich.

-Queensland Rail will continue to maintain, service and repair the other trains in the Queensland Rail fleet.
+Queensland Rail maintains, services and repairs the other trains in the Queensland Rail fleet.

 Deployment to the network